Army Basic Training Start Dates 2024: What You Need to Know Before You Ship Out

 Physical and Mental Challenges

-Mental toughness is equally important.
-You’ll face sleep deprivation, stress, and homesickness.
-Drill sergeants push you to your limits, teaching you to perform under pressure.
+Drill sergeants will require you to exceed your limits, teaching you to perform under pressure.

-You’ll learn combat skills, weapon handling, and first aid.
-Field exercises test your ability to apply these skills in simulated combat scenarios.
-It’s exhausting but rewarding as you see yourself improve.
+Field exercises will test your ability to deploy these skills in simulated combat scenarios; while exhausting, it will be deeply rewarding as you see improvements.

 Communication with the Outside World